 There may have been too many Bond effects underwater in this one, but everything else about it makes up for the scuba scenes, which are necessary to the "plot".
 Adolfo Celi (Largo) had presence, great white hair, an eyepatch, and figured out Bond almost immediately.
 It flows with best scenery (Bond-wise) and had no major problems, although a tad long.
 A 7 out of 10.
 Recommended for 1965!

-atomic warheads that were stolen by the evil organization SPECTRE and
+order to retrieve atomic missiles that were stolen by Spectre and its

 |Plot summary||Plot synopsis||Ratings|

 |Main details||Your user reviews||Your vote history|